256FF/uPrint/Pics/Readme.txt

-How2 dump EEPROMs using Windows CMD
+How2 dump and decrypt EEPROMs using Windows CMD